bhuga/hackable-slack-client/README.md

 slack electron proof of concept
 ===============================

-electron boilerplate (full README below) that injects css and js into slack via another app.
+Electron boilerplate (full README below) that injects css and js into slack via another app.
 Full unedited electron boilerplate readme follows.

+All this app does is insert CSS and JavaScript files into your slack header after loading your slack team.
+To specify files to be loaded, add them to the text of the 'purpose' field in the #slack-hacks room of your team.
+Any js or css URLs will be extracted from this text and inserted correctly into your header.
+Happy hacking.